Lainie Kazan

-Lainie Kazan (born Lainie Levine; May 15, 1940) is an American actress and singer.
+Lainie Kazan (born Lainie Levine; May 15, 1940) is an American actress, singer and classical composer.
 She was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for St. Elsewhere and the 1993 Tony Award for Best Featured Actress in a Musical for My Favorite Year.
 She was nominated for a Golden Globe Award for her role in My Favorite Year (1982).
 Kazan played Maria Portokalos in the My Big Fat Greek Wedding franchise.
 She also played Aunt Freida on The Nanny.

 Early life

 Kazan was born Lainie Levine in Brooklyn, the daughter of Carole (née Kazan) and Ben Levine.
-She is of Ashkenazic Jewish and Sephardic Jewish descent, with Russian and Turkish roots.
+She is of Ashkenazi and Sephardic Jewish descent, with Russian and Turkish roots.
 Some of her grandparents lived in Jerusalem before moving to Manchester, England, and settling in Brooklyn.
 Kazan has described her mother as "neurotic, fragile and artistic."
 Kazan attended Brooklyn's Erasmus Hall High School with Barbra Streisand, for whom she would later understudy.
 She graduated in 1956.
 Kazan studied theatre at HB Studio and graduated from Hofstra University in Hempstead, New York, in 1960.
 While at Hofstra, Kazan appeared in school musicals written and directed by a classmate, director Francis Ford Coppola, as well as actor James Caan.